JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::source::dependencies()

-Installs required sources for vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L952-L979)
+Installs required sources for vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L951-L978)
+@dev-note: This function is required for the installation of the vStacklet software.

 *function has no options*